 Skinning Knife Handle Design and Material

-When picking out your skinning knife, I would suggest prioritising a handles ergonomic properties over aesthetic flair.
-Ideally you’ll want to pick a knife which is comfortable to hold at a variety of angles, edge up or edge down.
-Make sure the handle is suitable to your style of skinning, whether that’s with the index finger extended along the spine, or with the index finger wrapped around the handle, make sure it fits with your needs.
-Once you’ve met the usability and comfort requirements you can begin to look at the materials it’s made from, there’s no reason not to pick something decorative such as antler or horn if that’s what you prefer, skinning knives are rarely subjected to the same type of punishment as other hunting knives so they can afford to be pretty.
+When picking out your skinning knife, I would suggest prioritising a handle's ergonomic properties over aesthetic flair.
+Ideally, you’ll want to pick a knife which is comfortable to hold at a variety of angles, edge up or edge down.
+Make sure the handle is suitable to your style of skinning, whether that’s with the index finger extended along the spine, or with the index finger wrapped around the handle.
+For whichever, make sure it fits with your needs.
+Once you’ve met the usability and comfort requirements, you can begin to look at the materials it’s made from.
+There’s no reason not to pick something decorative, such as antler or horn, if that’s what you prefer.
+Skinning knives are rarely subjected to the same type of punishment as other hunting knives, so they can afford to be pretty.

 Fixed Blade or Folding Blade Skinning Knife